Hi, I’m Wilson

 About Me

-I’m a third-year CS PhD student (advised by Dan Boneh)
+I’m a fifth-year CS PhD student (advised by Dan Boneh)

 and a member of the Applied Cryptography Group.

-My research interests are in cryptography and security.
-Recently, I have been focusing on zero knowledge proof systems and related primitives.
+Recently, I have been focusing on folding schemes and related primitives.

 As an undergrad, I was a member of the Stanford Empirical Research Group advised by Zakir Durumeric.
 I also briefly worked with Marco Patrignani on secure compilation.